tlent/felix-and-pearl-bots/README.md

 ## 🔒 Security & Best Practices

-- **Secure Environment Management:**
+- **Secure Secrets Management:**
-  All sensitive information (webhook URLs, API keys) is stored securely via AWS Parameter Store and referenced through environment variables.
+  All sensitive information (webhook URLs, API keys) is stored securely in AWS Secrets Manager, ensuring centralized and encrypted storage of credentials.

+- **Local Development Security:**
+  Local development uses a `secrets.json` file (gitignored) that mirrors the structure of AWS Secrets Manager, allowing for secure local testing without exposing credentials.

 - **Scalable and Maintainable:**
   The serverless design minimizes infrastructure overhead and maintenance, allowing for rapid iteration and scalability.

 ## 🛠️ Development